Kerrin Leoni

-Kerrin Leoni is a New Zealand politician who is an Auckland Councillor.
-In 2022, Leoni was elected as the Whau ward councillor.
+Kerrin Leoni is a New Zealand politician who served as an Auckland Councillor for the Whau ward from 2022 to 2025.
+In 2025, Leoni ran for mayor of Auckland, but lost to incumbent Wayne Brown.

 Early life

 Leoni is of Māori (Ngāti Pāoa, Ngāi Takoto, and Ngāti Kurī) and European (Italian and Irish) descent.
+Leoni attended King's College London and received a master’s degree in economics and international politics.
+Leoni also has a master's degree, completed in 2007, from Auckland University of Technology.
+Her thesis was on young Māori children leaving foster care in New Zealand.
 Leoni spent 10 years of her life living in London, where she ran a contracting business and was a member of the cultural group Ngāti Rānana.
 She returned to New Zealand in the mid-2010s.